zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

  [end of dialogue]

 Let me begin by explaining a little bit about the tit le for this episode, “Buying Back-to-School Supplies.”
 We could just say, “Buying School Supplies.”
-We say here “Back-to-School” to emphasize that these are child ren who went to school last year and are going to school again this year; they ar e what we might call “continuing students.”
+We say here “Back-to-School” to emphasize that these are child ren who went to school last year and are going to school again this year; they are what we might call “continuing students.”
 Each August, all of the stores hav e Back-to-School sales, things that they are selling parents and students, things that they will need for school – new clothing for example, new school supplies, et c.

 Our dialogue begins with Svetlana saying, “Tomorrow is the first day of junior high.
 Are you ready?”
 “Junior high” is sometimes called “middle school.”
 In the United States, we have most schools divided into “elementa ry,” which is grades one, two, three, four, five, and usually six.
 We have “m iddle school,” which is typically grades seven and eight, or six, seven, and eight.
 This used to be called, when I was in school, “junior high,” and in some places i t is.
 Some people call it “middle school,” some people call it “junior high.”  the grades after that – 9, 10, 11, and 12 – are called “senior high.”
 Every city in the  United States is a little different.
 It sounds strange, but every city – every local a rea has its own school organization, but generally speaking, junior high is for  those children who are ages 12, 13, maybe 14.